Introduction

 The other measures (Council Regulation (EU) 2022/428 amending EU Regulation no. 833/2014) include:

-• Ban on the import of iron and steel products listed in Annex XVII into the EU and transport of such products to the EU or any other country if they originate in Russia or have been exported from Russia.
+- Ban on the import of iron and steel products listed in Annex XVII into the EU and transport of such products to the EU or any other country if they originate in Russia or have been exported from Russia.
 This includes a ban on providing insurance or reinsurance.
-However, there is an exemption until 17 June 2022 for the performance of contracts concluded before 16 March 2022.

-• Prohibition on transactions with certain state-owned Russian companies listed in Annex XIX.
-There is an exemption until 15 May 2022 for performance of contracts concluded before 16 March 2022.
+- Prohibition on transactions with certain state-owned Russian companies listed in Annex XIX..
 This ban does not apply to:

-On 8 April 2022 the EU adopted a fifth package of sanctions on Russia, comprising of several Regulations and Decisions:
+On 8 April 2022 the EU adopted a 5th package of sanctions on Russia, comprising of several Regulations and Decisions:

 Council Regulation 2022/576 and Decision (CFSP) 2022/578, which:

-• extends the exemptions from the prohibition on transaction with certain Russian State-owned enterprises and their subsidiaries to countries in the European Economic Area and Switzerland as well as to the Western Balkans.
+- extends the exemptions from the prohibition on transaction with certain Russian State-owned enterprises and their subsidiaries to countries in the European Economic Area and Switzerland as well as to the Western Balkans.
+EU provided further clarification in relation to coal and fertilisers, for further details please see IG Circular.

 Council Regulation (EU) 2022/581 and Council Decision (CFSP) 2022/582, listed an additional 216 individuals and 18 entities, including Bank Otkritie FC Bank; Novikombank; Sovcombank; VTB Bank and JSC GTLK State Transport Leasing Company.